Pesochenski/crypto-dashboard/README.md

 ### Description

-Here is dashboard made without any UI libraries, with the help of canvas only.
+Here is dashboard made without any UI libraries, with the help of svg grafics only.
 More description will be lately.